vabhilash5/vabhilash5/README.md

 - 👋 Hi, I’m @vabhilash5
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning data science and machine learning course at scaler academy
-- 💞️ I’m looking to collaborate on ...
+-    Graduated from NIT Warangal
-- 📫 How to reach me ...
+- 📫 you can reach me at vemulaabhilash5@gmail.com

 <!---
 vabhilash5/vabhilash5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.